 The name Coal Harbor tells you about how this village got started.
 Coal brought the Northwest Coal Company to the shores of Stephens Bay in 1883.
 Coal seams seemed very promising but the coal proved to be poor quality and the mine died out in the early years of the 1900s, by 1907 there was only a caretaker left to watch the mine.
 There are rumors about this caretaker that still are talked about to this day, this fellows name was John Sharp….or was it.
 They say he was really a member of the Jesse James Gang, hiding out in Coal Harbor.
 In 1907, two strangers came to town and murdered John Sharp.

 The Coal Harbor Village played a role in coastal defense during the Second World War.
-The R.C.A.F had a seaplane base and reconnaissance station built in 1940 and it was in operation until just after the war ended in 1945, there were over 250 personnel stationed in the community.
-The base used long range flying boats to patrol up and down the coast.
+The R.C.A.F had a seaplane base and reconnaissance station built in 1940 and it was in operation until just after the war ended in 1945, there was over 250 personnel stationed in the community.
+The base used long-range flying boats to patrol up and down the coast.
 When the war ended in 1945, the base closed, leaving behind empty buildings and quiet streets.